Planning-Inspectorate/odw-synapse-workspace/odw/core/anonymisation/README.md

   - Determinism: deterministic given the input value

 - Birth date (`BirthDateStrategy`)
 - Triggers: `{"Birth Date", "Date of Birth"}`
-  - Transform: replace with a pseudo-random date in the inclusive range `1955-01-01` to `2005-12-31` derived from the seed column
+- Transform: replace with a pseudo-random date between `1955-01-01` (inclusive) and `2005-12-31` (exclusive) derived from the seed column
 - Determinism: deterministic per row when a seed column is present

 - Age (`AgeStrategy`)
   - Triggers: `{"Person's Age", "Employee Age"}`